marcocosta97/grafite/README.md

 Other than the `grafite::filter` class in the example above, this library provides the following classes:

 - `grafite::bucket` an heuristic range filter which provides very fast lookups in small space without any guarantee on the false positive rate.
-- `grafite::ef_sux_vector` a wrapper for the Elias-Fano implementation of the [sux](https://sux.di.unimi.it) library.
-This implementation is used by default from Grafite.
+- `grafite::ef_sux_vector` a wrapper for the Elias-Fano implementation of the [sux](https://sux.di.unimi.it) library. _This implementation is used as default for Grafite_.
 - `grafite::ef_sdsl_vector` a wrapper for the Elias-Fano implementation of the [sdsl](https://github.com/simongog/sdsl-lite) library.

 ## Compile the tests and the benchmarks